Canon 1300D vs Pentax 645Z

-The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax 645Z are two digital cameras that were revealed to the public, respectively, in March 2016 and April 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Pentax 645Z are two digital cameras that were announced, respectively, in March 2016 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a medium format (645Z) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Pentax provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Pentax provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Pentax 645Z

 The physical size and weight of the Canon 1300D and the Pentax 645Z are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably larger (40 percent) than the Canon 1300D.
 Moreover, the 645Z is substantially heavier (220 percent) than the 1300D.
 It is noteworthy in this context that the 645Z is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.